-Dungeons and Dragons 6th Edition (should that turn out to be its official title) is still a few years off – and we’ve had no whiff of a specific D&D 6E release date – but, with September’s news that a new “evolution” of the game is definitely coming in 2024, the clock is now well and truly ticking down towards what will be, in some shape or form, a brand new edition of the world’s biggest tabletop roleplaying game.
+Dungeons and Dragons 6th Edition (or, as it’s currently called, One D&D) is still a few years off – and we’ve had no whiff of a specific D&D 6E release date – but, with news that a new “evolution” of the game is definitely coming in 2024, the clock is now well and truly ticking down towards what will be, in some shape or form, a brand new edition of the world’s biggest tabletop roleplaying game.

-In this guide, we’ll keep you updated on every key detail of the upcoming new version of D&D as we hear about it, including gameplay details, differences from D&D 5E, new sourcebooks, digital features – and, of course, our best guesses as to when we’ll see D&D 6E release.
+In this guide, we’ll keep you updated on every key detail of the upcoming new version of D&D as we hear about it, including gameplay details, differences from D&D 5E, new sourcebooks, digital features – and, of course, our best guesses as to when we’ll see DnD 6E release.

 Publisher Wizards of the Coast shared the news that a new version of D&D was already in the works during a livestream in its ‘D&D Celebration’ event in September 2021, confirming that it would launch in 2024 to mark the 50th anniversary of Dungeons and Dragons’ original launch in 1974 (and ten years since 5th Edition launched in 2014).

 Beyond that, details are rather thin on the ground, for now – except that Wizards clearly states that all 5th Edition products will be “completely compatible” with the new version.
 It seems to point to something akin to D&D 3.5E, an evolutionary updated edition released in 2003.

 For now, though, here’s all the DnD 6E release date facts we have so far:

 It pains us to say it, but, sadly, we really don’t have anything close to a specific D&D 6E release date yet.